hekonsek/tbdflow-vscode-extension/README.md

     - `tbdflow: Current Branch`
     - `tbdflow: Check Stale Branches`

+## Git‑project awareness

+The extension can hide its commands and the commit view unless the current workspace is a Git repository.

+- Setting: `tbdflow.gitProjectAwareness.enabled` (default: `true`)
+- When disabled, all commands and the view are always visible.
+- While debugging the extension (Run Extension / F5), this awareness is automatically disabled so you can always see the commands.

 ##  Local development

 You can start local development of this extension by cloning this project and opening Code in it: